-💡 If you write a lot of Command Line Interfaces and would like additional syntactic sugar that includes what is found in this gem, make sure to check out the Runcom gem too.
+💡 If you write a lot of Command Line Interfaces and would like additional/advanced syntactic sugar that includes what is found in this gem, make sure to check out the Runcom gem too.

 XDG::Environmentobject that adheres to the XDG Base Directory Specification with access to the following environment settings: